aliseyedi01/Front-End-Interview/react.md

   - Created by Facebook in 2011
   - Now maintained by a community of developers

-## Syntax

-### JSX
+## JSX

 > What is the JSX ?

 - **Stand For**
   - JavaScript XML
-- **Definition**
-  - Html-like
+- **Html-like**
-    - Is a syntax extension for Javascript that lets you write HTML-Like Markup inside JS file
+  - Is a syntax _extension_ for Javascript that lets you write _HTML-Like_ Markup inside JS file
-  - Prefer
+- **Prefer**
   - Although there are other ways to write components, most React developers prefer the conciseness of JSX, and most codebases use it
 - **Convert**
   - JSX can be converted to JS using a transpiler, such as Babel.
   - This allows you to use JSX even in browsers that do not support it natively.